elitepc/elitepc.github.io/_tabs/about.md

 From **2011 onwards**, I started investing in **my own infrastructure, including VPS, Dedicated Servers, and even collocation in the Netherlands**!
-I hosted my own gaming servers, my forums, my chat communities, and then later **started my own web hosting business**, which I discovered was a very saturated market.
+I hosted my own gaming servers, my forums, my chat communities, and then later **started my own web hosting business**, which I later discovered was a very saturated market.

 In **2014**, I **started working full-time in software engineering** for a company and then started freelancing.
 After a while, I figured that software engineering was not only about "making things work" and decided it was a good idea to work